Andrew Mitchell: Backbenches (2012–2022)

+Development and Africa Minister (2022–2024)

+After serving on the backbenches for over a decade, Mitchell returned to the government under Prime Minister Rishi Sunak and was appointed to a cabinet attending role as Minister of State for Development and Africa in the Sunak ministry.

+Following the November 2023 British cabinet reshuffle, former Prime Minister David Cameron became Foreign Secretary, which left Mitchell as the most senior foreign office official in the House of Commons.
+Because of this, Mitchell was appointed to the honorific title of Deputy Foreign Secretary on 12 April 2024.

+Return to opposition (2024–present)

+Following the Conservative party's defeat in the 2024 general election, Cameron resigned from the frontbench and Mitchell was appointed to what would have been Cameron's position Shadow Foreign Secretary in the Shadow Cabinet of Rishi Sunak.

+Following the election of Kemi Badenoch as Leader of the Opposition in November 2024, Mitchell was replaced as Shadow Foreign Secretary by Dame Priti Patel and left the Shadow Cabinet.

 Work as an MP

 Keep Justice Local campaign

 In 2002, Mitchell led the successful Keep Justice Local campaign across his constituency of Sutton Coldfield to safeguard the 50-year-old Magistrates' Court from closure.
-He presented a petition signed by more than 5,500 constituents, protesting at plans to transfer the Courthouse's work to Birmingham.
+He presented a petition signed by more than 5,500 constituents, protesting at plans to transfer the court's work to Birmingham.

 However, its closure was again announced in December 2010 by the government in which Mitchell was by then a minister.
 He said, "We must now ensure that there's a widespread local discussion about the future of the site and the building.
 I know that our councillors are already looking at how best we can do this".
+The site was subsequently sold to the Sutton Coldfield Muslim Association in 2012 and converted into a Masjid.